ali-vilab/dreamtalk/README.md

 Sample inputs are presented in `data` folder.
 Due to copyright issues, we are unable to include the songs we have used in this folder.

+## Ad-hoc solutions to improve resolution
+The main goal of this method is to achieve accurate lip-sync and produce vivid expressions across diverse speaking styles.
+The resolution was not considered in the initial design process.
+There are two ad-hoc solutions to improve resolution.
+The first option is to utilize [CodeFormer](https://github.com/sczhou/CodeFormer), which can achieve a resolution of $1024\times1024$; however, it is relatively slow, processing only one frame per second on an A100 GPU, and suffers from issues with temporal inconsistency.
+The second option is to employ the Temporal Super-Resolution Model from [MetaPortrait](https://github.com/Meta-Portrait/MetaPortrait), which attains a resolution of $512\times512$, offers a faster performance of 10 frames per second, and maintains temporal coherence.
+However, these super-resolution modules may reduce the intensity of facial emotions.

+The sample results after super-resolution processing are in the `output_video` folder.

 ## Acknowledgements